This post may contain affiliate links. Please read our full Disclosure Policy.

 Propane Heating

 We also added a beautiful natural gas stove to heat the unit.
-This adds an element of cosiness to the space, but is still practical and functions well.
+This adds an element of cosiness to the space but is still practical and functions well.
 For now, it is attached to a 30 pound propane tank.
 Eventually, we may add a large propane bullet on the property.
-This particular unit takes about 4-8 hours to heat the cabin in the winter depending on how cold it is out!
+This particular unit takes about 4-8 hours to heat the cabin in the winter, depending on how cold it is outside!

 Adding a fan to the top helps to circulate the air more and move the heat throughout the cabin.
 Without it, the loft becomes very warm while the rest of the cabin stays cool.